 - Have your personal power and your connections with people.

 Self-Therapy Journey is an interactive online tool for psychological healing and personal growth that has a module for People-Pleasing and Assertiveness.
-Click here to learn how it can help with People-Pleasing and to try it out for free.
+Click here to learn how it can help you transform your People-Pleasing Pattern, and to try it out for free.

 “Self-Therapy Journey helped me to work out my People-Pleasing tendencies with my employees and my supervisor.
 I liked the lists of feelings and behaviors because they gave me a place to check in with myself about each of them to see if I was improving or if I still am falling into old habits.
 I also appreciated being able to create an action plan that I could quickly apply to my situation.”